Evan Mecham: Other incidents

 In 1987, a reporter for the Phoenix Gazette asked Mecham about the use of the word "pickaninny" in The Making of America, a book by Mecham's mentor W. Cleon Skousen.
 Mecham defended the use of the word, saying, "As I was a boy growing up, blacks themselves referred to their children as pickaninnies.
 That was never intended to be an ethnic slur to anybody."
 This quote sparked national attention, in response to which Mecham again defended the use of the term "in a historical sense".
 Mecham's administration afterward became associated with the term "pickaninny".

 The same year, Doonesbury began a six strip series of comics lampooning the governor.
 The first strip depicted Mecham saying, "My!
 What a cute little pickaninny!" while patting the head of a black child.
 Other strips satirized Mecham's tolerance of others, political appointments, and the state's loss of tourism business.
 For a short time, Mecham considered suing the strip's creator, but later said he had decided to leave the dispute "where it belongs—the funny pages."
-In the midst of the scandal, Governor Mecham telephoned Arizona Republic political cartoonist Steve Benson and told him to stop drawing critical cartoons about him, or his eternal soul would be in jeopardy.
+In the midst of the scandal, Governor Mecham telephoned Arizona Republic political cartoonist Steve Benson, who would later win a Pulitzer Prize in 1993, and told him to stop drawing critical cartoons about him, or his eternal soul would be in jeopardy.

 Throughout his administration, Mecham expressed concern about possible eavesdropping on his private communications.
 A senior member of Mecham's staff broke his leg after falling through a false ceiling he had been crawling over, looking for covert listening devices.
 A private investigator was hired to sweep the governor's offices looking for bugs.
 The Governor was quoted as saying, "Whenever I'm in my house or my office, I always have a radio on.
 It keeps the lasers out."
-After this was reported, a political cartoon by Pulitzer Prize winning cartoonist Steve Benson appeared in the Arizona Republic depicting the governor leaving his house outfitted for laser tag.
+After this was reported, a political cartoon by Benson appeared in the Arizona Republic depicting the governor leaving his house outfitted for laser tag.
 When asked about this by reporters, Attorney General Bob Corbin replied in amusement, "We don't have any ray gun pointed at him."